hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Be discrete with chopping of the last char.

-[WIP] Make cell edits/modifications and resultant recalc propogation bit intelligent, rather than the brute force clearing of cache of all cells.
+Make cell edits/modifications and resultant recalc propogation bit intelligent, rather than the brute force clearing of calc cache of all cells.
+WHich forces all cells to be recalculated, as required.
+Now when a cell is edited, even in spreadsheets with very heavy bunch of calculations, if not many cells depend on the edited cell, then the calculations finish very fast and user can continue using the spreadsheet immidiately.

+	For cells which are towards the root of a long chain of cell-to-cell dependency based calcs, if they are edited, it would lead to all related cells getting recalcuated.
+However the optimisation of not calculating cells which are not visible directly or indirectly limits the load to a great extent.
+However if both the initial and the last few cells in a very very long chaing of cell-to-cell calcs is visible on the screen at the same time and inturn if one of the initial cells in the calc-chain is modified, then as the full chain has to be calculated, it will lead to some amount of time being required to finish the calcs, before user can continue using the spreadsheet.